jpeberhardt/jpeberhardt/README.md

 ### Some things I'm working at the moment ⤵️
 <br>

-- 📚 At moment i'm
+- 📚 Currently, I'm turning to back-end focused technologies and languages, such as Java.
 - 🎯 Targeting to become a Back-End Developer and maybe a Full Stack.
 - 💻 Willing to participate and collaborate in projects.